Where to Find the Best Waterfalls in NSW

 Walking tracks at Belmore Falls

 The Belmore Falls walking track is a 1.8km trail that begins at the Hindmarsh Lookout parking area.
-It’s a relatively simple walk, but there are stairs and slight slopes.
+It’s a relatively straightforward walk, but there are stairs and slight slopes.

 Hindmarsh Lookout is 800m along the track; it does not offer views of the waterfall but provides a lovely outlook over Kangaroo Valley.
 Beyond this are two more viewpoints, Belmore Falls lookout, which we think gives the best view and then the imaginatively named second lookout.
 The walk to the base is closed because of fallen trees and unstable ground.